TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Part2.md

 <a name="renderd"></a>
 ## 8. Configure renderd

 Renderd will listen for map rendering requests, read data from the `gis` database about the geographic area in question, and create metatiles (bundled groups of small PNG images) at the zoom level requested.
-Metatiles are saved within a specific location that is specified in two locations:  `/usr/local/etc/renderd.conf` and `/etc/apache2/sites-enabled/default-ssl.conf`.
+Metatiles are saved within a specific location that is specified within the renderd configuration file:  `/usr/local/etc/renderd.conf`.

 ### The Renderd configuration file